superbolt-x/Talk-to-Metabase-SB/README.md

 The server includes an optional context guidelines system that provides Claude with instance-specific information and best practices:

-- **When `ACTIVATE_METABASE_CONTEXT=false` (default)**: All tools work normally without any requirements
+- **When `METABASE_CONTEXT_AUTO_INJECT=true` (default)**:
-- **When `ACTIVATE_METABASE_CONTEXT=true`**:
   - Loads the `GET_METABASE_GUIDELINES` tool with essential context information
-  - **Enforces** that this tool must be called first before using any other Metabase tools
   - Provides built-in guidelines with your instance URL and username automatically substituted
-  - Helps ensure Claude has proper context about your Metabase setup before performing operations

-**Important**: When context is activated, Claude will be required to call `GET_METABASE_GUIDELINES` at the beginning of any Metabase-related conversation.
-If you see enforcement errors, make sure the guidelines tool is enabled in your MCP client interface.
+  - Tool description recommends calling it first for best results
+  - No enforcement - all other tools work normally

+- **When `METABASE_CONTEXT_AUTO_INJECT=false`**: The guidelines tool is not loaded

+**Usage**: The guidelines tool is designed to be called at the beginning of Metabase conversations to provide Claude with helpful context about your instance, collections, databases, and best practices.

 ## Installation